ReVibe-Energy/pyanura/README.md

     pip3 install -r requirements-extras.txt

-After that you should be able to launch the `anura` command-line insterface with the following command:
+After that you should be able to launch the `anura` command-line interface with the following command:

     python3 -m anura.cli